Thursday, December 19, 2024

 My Old Fashioned Cocoa from Scratch

-My family just loves the rich flavor of old fashioned cocoa made from scratch.
-Scratch means you start with basic ingredients and go from there.
+My family just loves the rich flavor of old-fashioned cocoa made from scratch.
+Scratch means you start with basic ingredients, and go from there.
 I love it because I always have the ingredients on hand.
-My kids will have the memory of Momma over the stove stirring the cocoa.
-They come running when they hear the sound the whisk makes in the pan.
+My kids have the memory of Momma over the stove stirring the cocoa.
+They came running when they heard the sound the whisk makes in the pan.

 Here’s how I make mine.
 All you need is Hershey’s cocoa, sugar, milk and a bit of water.